 The perfect tracker will depend on your activity schedule or fitness program.
-Do you need one that simple counts your steps throughout the day or maybe one that gives you an advanced analysis of your sleeping patterns?
+Do you need one that simply counts your steps throughout the day or maybe one that gives you an advanced analysis of your sleeping patterns?

-I’ve previous put together a list of my top 3 activity trackers but times have moved on since then and an update was long overdue so here it is; a quick summary of the top 5 fitness trackers for 2016.
+I’ve previously put together a list of my top 3 activity trackers but times have moved on since then and an update was long overdue so here it is; a quick summary of the top 5 fitness trackers for 2016.

 #1.
 Garmin Vivoactive

-Top of my list is the Garmin Vivoactive.
+The top of my list is the Garmin Vivoactive.
 The advantage that this tracker has over the rest is the inbuilt GPS to accurately track your runs, walks, swimming and cycling.
 It operates independently without needing your smartphone for GPS.

 This all-round fitness tracker covers most, if not all, types of sport and fitness training.
-Usually, a fitness watch that incorporates GPS functionality would only be geared for distance activities such running or cycling.
+Usually, a fitness watch that incorporates GPS functionality would only be geared for distance activities such as running or cycling.

 The Vivoactive addresses the above issue by making it possible to track everything from weight lifting sessions to Golfing and everything in between.
 Call it a one-size-fits-all.
 I also like that it’s priced competitively and connects seamlessly to Garmin Connect, this is a must-have accessory.

-The 3 week battery life (with 10 hours of GPS tracking) is insanely impressively and trumps most of the rival fitness trackers.
+The 3-week battery life (with 10 hours of GPS tracking) is insanely impressively and trumps most of the rival fitness trackers.

 Watch The Video Below To See How To Use the Built-In Activity Apps: